drocheam/optrace/docs/source/details/focus.rst

 Procedure
 =============================

-The focus search procedure is illustrated in the subsequent flowchart.
+The focus search procedure is shown in the Figure below.

 .. figure:: ../images/FocusPAP.svg
    :width: 400